aptivate/inaspmaterials/src/Network_Management/Unit_5_The_Bandwidth_Challenge/Unit_5_Presentation.rst

 .. class:: handout

-What would happen if we doubled your bandwidth?
+What would happen if we doubled our bandwidth?

 * It will always need managing to ensure maximum efficiency